ofbennett/GameOfLife/README.txt

 ******************************************************************************
 OPENMP BRANCH:

 OpenMP is a C++ library which makes it very convenient to parallelize the execution of parts of your code across multiple cores on a single computer.
-This branch of the repo contains a version of the Game of Life code which does this.
+This branch of the repository contains a version of the GameOfLife code which does this.

 This code can either be built and run locally or deployed onto Legion.
-If you were able to build and run the serial version of the code locally (as explained above) then you will be able to build and run this OpenMP version locally as well.
+If you were able to build and run the serial version of the code locally (in the manner explained above) then you will be able to build and run this OpenMP version locally as well.
 However, you will need to have a C++ compiler which supports OpenMP if you want the code to run in parellel.
 If you don't the code will simply execute serially.
 Compilers on Legion support OpenMP.

 Building and running locally:
 The steps to carry this out are the same as for the serial branch above except you checkout the OpenMP branch rather than the serial one: git checkout OpenMP

 Building and running on Legion:
 The steps to carry this out are the same as for the serial branch above.
-If you would like the control the number of cores the execution will distribute across (default 4) you can do so by slightly modifying the 'sub' fabric command.
+However, if you would like to control the number of cores the execution will distribute across (default 4) you can do so by slightly modifying the 'sub' fabric command.
 For example if you would like to use 12 cores you would type this command instead: fab legion.sub:processes=12

 As with the serial branch, running the legion_pipeline.sh bash script will carry out the whole Legion deployment pipeline automatically.